d-t-w/netty-buffers/README.md

 If Derek and Netty is a love story, ByteBuf pooling is the awkward period of confusion that hopefully passes

+Netty version: 4.1.0-CR3 (mostly because that's what Aleph has as a dependency (scenario 2)

 ## Goals

 * Explore PooledByteBufAllocation of direct memory.
 Pooled heap is analogous but out of scope